Opinion | Intercepted GOP robocalls expose how Trump hopes to corrupt the election

 It’s true that Republicans are working right now in many states both to get rid of measures that will make mail voting easier and to install changes that will make it easier to invalidate ballots.
 Those theoretically could impact Trump supporters who want to vote by mail, too.

-But since we already know that nationally, Democrats are going to vote by mail in far larger numbers, such efforts will disproportionately harm them, helping Trump’s chances.
+But because we already know that nationally, Democrats are going to vote by mail in far larger numbers, such efforts will disproportionately harm them, helping Trump’s chances.

-Here’s the big point that really matters: By telling Trump voters to vote absentee, and by telling them that it’s “safe” and “secure,” Trump’s propagandists are badly undercutting his ongoing claim that it’s irredeemably riddled with fraud and cannot render a legitimate outcome.
+Here’s the big point that really matters: By telling Trump voters to vote absentee, and by telling them that it’s “safe” and “secure,” Trump’s propagandists are badly undercutting his ongoing claim that such voting is irredeemably riddled with fraud and cannot render a legitimate outcome.

 Yet they are simultaneously using those same claims about fraud to lay the groundwork to contest enormous numbers of mail ballots in places where invalidating as many legally cast votes as possible might tip close states to Trump.
-You can’t ask for a clearer picture of how corrupt this whole enterprise is than that.
+You can’t ask for a clearer picture than that of how corrupt this whole enterprise is.